samjabrahams/tensorflow-white-paper-notes/README.md

 ## 4.4 Control Flow

+_These features are still being developed, and the API is not yet public or stable.
+Track the [open issue on GitHub](https://github.com/tensorflow/tensorflow/issues/208) to stay up-to-date!_

 * TensorFlow incorporates a few primitive control flow operators which allow for the skipping of subgraph execution and the expression of iteration.
 Using these primitive operators, higher-level constructs such as `if` and `while` statements can be compiled into TensorFlow graphs
 * Each iteration in a loop is identified with a unique tag, and the present value of that execution state is represented by a frame
 * Inputs can enter an iteration whenever they are available